mustafe2889/Assignment-two/README.md

 # Assignment 2 - Web API.

-Name: Your Name
+Name: Mustafe Abdi Mohamoud

 ## Features.

-A bullet-point list of the ADDITIONAL features you have implemented in the API **WERE WERE NOT IN THE LABS** (or modifications to existing features)
+A bullet-point list of the ADDITIONAL features you have implemented in the API **THAT WERE WERE NOT IN THE LABS** (or modifications to existing features)

  + Feature 1 - Implemented user login, signup and authentication
  + Feature 2 - Implemented api for trending movies.